 Public Health Care in Spain

-After the return of democracy, the Ministry of Health was reconstructed and the National Institute of Public Health Care (INSALUD) was created to serve the needs of the population.
-The name was recently changed to Instituto Nacional de Gestion Sanitaria.
-Today 98.9% of the population has the right to receive health service free of charge.
+After the return of democracy, the Ministry of Health was restructured, and the National Institute of Public Health Care (INSALUD) was established to serve the population’s needs.
+The name was recently changed to Instituto Nacional de Gestión Sanitaria (INGESA).
+Today, approximately 98.9% of the population has the right to receive health services free of charge.

 Quality of Care

-The quality of health care in Spain is very good, particularly in the large urban centres.
-A private sector also exists and it is estimated that about 15% of the population, mostly in Madrid and Barcelona, use it.
-The Spanish government is encouraging this development of employer-purchased private health insurance through tax deductions.
+The quality of health care in Spain is generally very good, especially in large urban centers.
+A private health sector also exists, with about 15% of the population, primarily in Madrid and Barcelona, utilizing it.
+The Spanish government encourages the purchase of private health insurance through tax deductions.

 Emergency and Other Services

-There are no charges to patients for any medical or hospital services in the public sector, but they must pay about 40% of the cost for drugs prescribed outside of the hospital.
-Though pensioners and unemployed persons have been exempt from this co-payment, the Spanish government is planning to introduce a 10% co-payment for pensioners.
+There are no charges for medical or hospital services in the public sector, but patients are responsible for approximately 40% of the cost of prescribed medications outside of hospitals.
+While pensioners and unemployed individuals have traditionally been exempt from this co-payment, the Spanish government plans to introduce a 10% co-payment for pensioners.

-Nationals of EU countries can get free medical treatment in Spain on production of the relevant paperwork (Form E111 for British people), although for holiday-makers, private insurance is highly recommended.
+Nationals of EU countries can receive free medical treatment in Spain by presenting the relevant documentation (e.g., the European Health Insurance Card).
+However, for holiday-makers, private insurance is highly recommended.

 Chemists

-In Spain, what is known as a Chemist’s in the UK is referred to as ‘Farmacia.’
-Farmacias are recognizable by a green flashing cross displayed outside or within the store window.
-Farmacias in Spain can be used for all of your prescription and over-the-counter drug needs.
-However many drugs that require a prescription in the UK are available without prescription in Spain
+In Spain, what is referred to as a chemist’s in the UK is called a “Farmacia.”
+Farmacias are recognizable by the green flashing cross displayed outside or in the window.
+They can meet all your prescription and over-the-counter medication needs.
+Notably, many medications that require a prescription in the UK may be available over-the-counter in Spain.